To be eligible for a WDJCLP loan, an applicant must meet all the following criteria:

-- Applicant must be in good academic standing and maintain a cumulative grade point average of at least 2.0 to be eligible for continued funding.
+- Applicant must maintain a cumulative grade point average of at least 2.0 to apply for subsequent WDJCLP loans.

-- WDJCLP loans request two co-signers — the applicant’s parents (both parents may sign), other family members or legal guardian.
-The student’s spouse cannot be a cosigner.
+- Applicant must have two co-signers — the applicant’s parents, other family members or legal guardian (exceptions will be considered on a case by case basis).
 The co-signers must have the ability to repay the full amount of the loan if the borrower fails to do so.